 It is not compulsory to submit recommendation letters.
 However, in the event that you wish to do so, these letters (maximum 3 references) must be submitted together with the application, in sealed envelopes.
-Recommendation letters will not be accepted at a later date.
-In case your referee wishes to send the reference letters by email directly to the Foundation, they may do so by the 15th of April.
-The letters should be mailed to firstname.lastname@example.org and should clearly state 1) your name 2) institute you are applying to and 3) the course you will be doing.
-No recommendation letters will be accepted either by post or email after this date.
+Recommendation letters will not be accepted after the 15th of April either by post or email.

 - Do not send copies of academic certificates with the completed form.
 These will be needed only at the time of the final interviews.